Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 in  Configuration
 ```

-Note that we wrap each type of action in an `Optional` field to indicate that the action might not be present at all within any given `Rule`.
+Note that our record of `actions` also has all `Optional` fields, indicating that each type of action may or may not be present for any given `Rule`.
+A `Rule` could specify more than one action or not specify any actions at all (which would be useless, but legal).

-This final change completes our schema, which we can now use to convert our YAML to Dhall:
+This completes our schema, which we can now use to convert our YAML to Dhall:

 ```bash
 $ yaml-to-dhall --ascii ./schema.dhall < ./mergify.yml \